 During his tenure with the USM men and women’s track & field programs, Drummey has coached four All-Americans (Wil Snyder, 2004; Melissa Bellemore, 2006; Bethany Dumas, 2011; Molly Gibeault, 2017) and 43 Little East Conference champions.

 |Previous College:||UMass Amherst|

-Previously, she was a graduate assistant with USM Women’s Track and Field program.
+Previously, she was a graduate assistant coach with USM women’s track and field program.
 She had the opportunity to coach an All-American (Peyton Dostie, 2016) and was a part of the LEC Coaching Staff of the Year (indoor and outdoor) in 2016 and 2017 following Little East Conference and New England Alliance Championship team titles.
-During this two-year period, Kromko completed her Master of Occupational Therapy degree at USM.
+During this two-year period, Kromko completed her master's degree in occupational therapy degree at USM.
 In addition to her coaching experience, Kromko is a nationally certified USA Track and Field Official and a part of the USATF Rules Committee.